dpsrv/dpsrv/README.md

 Download and install [Docker Desktop](https://www.docker.com/products/docker-desktop/).

-> You do not need to run it, as your host is already set up.
+> We do not need to run it, as our host is already set up.

 Configure location of the docker host:
 ```bash
 export DOCKER_HOST=ssh://docker
 ```

-At this point you should be able to use docker commands in a familiar manner.
+At this point we should be able to use docker commands in a familiar manner.

+### Sensitive information
+Some of the information that we may store in git may be sensetive, and we do not want others to have access to it.
+We'll keep that in directory called `secrets/` and we'll encrypt it using [git-openssl-secrets](https://github.com/maxfortun/git-openssl-secrets).

 ### DNS
 While most do not think of it as such, DNS is the most ubiquitous distributed database on the internet.